Why does my oil look white and milky? What can I do?

 • How Do I Check My Engine Oil Level?

 If in outage and Running Continuous!
-You MUST Check oil level daily (every 24 hours) during continuous operation is essential for ensuring proper lubrication, heat dissipation, early problem detection, and optimal performance of the generator.
-First ...
+You MUST check oil level daily (every 24 hours) during continuous operation.
+This is essential for ensuring proper lubrication, heat dissipation, early problem detection, and optimal performance of the generator. ...

 • What is considered “normal” oil consumption on air cooled generators?